Facing criminal charges can be a stressful and frightening ordeal. You’re worried about the future and your family.

 Do I Need a Criminal Defense Attorney?

-It’s crucial to not only have a criminal defense attorney by your side but the right lawyer.
+It’s crucial to not only have a criminal defense attorney by your side but you also need to have the right lawyer.
 Without the proper knowledge of criminal law, you could spend years behind bars and be fined thousands of dollars.
 Even seemingly minor charges can result in serious fines and a criminal record that can follow you for the rest of your life.

 Even if you haven’t been officially charged with an offense and are just under suspicion, you need someone to protect your rights.
-A Scranton criminal lawyer from Mazzoni Karam Petorak & Valvano with years of experience could get the charges dismissed or dropped altogether before your legal situation gets even more complicated.
+Our Scranton criminal law firm will work to get the charges dismissed or dropped altogether before your legal situation gets even more complicated.

 Criminal Charges in Pennsylvania: What You Should Know